Sleepytale Logo

 The second stop was Whispering Paper Town.

-Here every building was made of origami cranes that flapped their wings when the wind told jokes.
+Every building here was made of origami cranes that flapped their wings when the wind told jokes.
+One crane near the entrance kept flapping off rhythm, as if it found its own private punchline funnier than everyone else's.

 Hana read them aloud and the words turned into tiny paper airplanes that flew back to the train, stacking themselves into a book titled Hana's Own Story.

-When the moon boat reached the far bank, the fox bowed and gave her a single silver paper whisker that would let her fold time whenever she needed an extra minute of kindness.
+At the far bank the fox bowed and gave her a single silver paper whisker.
+It would let her fold time whenever she needed an extra minute of kindness.
+Hana tucked it behind her ear.

 The train whistle sang again, deeper now, like a cello made of thunder.

-Hana wanted to pick every fruit, but a gentle deer with antlers of clock hands reminded her that some futures are best reached one day at a time.
+Hana wanted to pick every fruit.
+But a gentle deer with antlers of clock hands stepped forward and shook its head slowly.
+Some futures are best reached one day at a time.
+The deer did not say this aloud.
+Hana simply understood it from the way the clock hands ticked, patient and unhurried.

-The conductor now appeared beside her, petals swirling faster.
+The conductor appeared beside her, petals swirling faster now.

-He said the last stop was near and she must choose between staying in the magical country or riding home.
+He said the last stop was near.
+She must choose: stay in the magical country or ride home.

 She climbed back aboard, cheeks pink as petals.